rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: I'm excited, I think this is a good place to wrap things up unless anyone has feedback or questions.

 AWB: I'm going to pile on.
-I think that the fundamental thing her eis that if you say `import foo.js` is there a way to determien the exported names from that module without having to evaluate code?
+I think that the fundamental thing here is that if you say `import foo.js` is there a way to determine the exported names from that module without having to evaluate code?

 DH: The quickest way to explain is that Node discovered a key thing.
 We can make the default mode for the whole ecosystem to be `default` export and we can opt-into named export.
 That gives us strong backward compatility.
 Once you have that it's easier to see your way to semantics that makes sense.
-Is that right Bradly?
+Is that right Bradley?

 BF: Yes.

-YK: One other closing the loop.  there's also AMD modules.
+YK: One other closing the loop.
+There's also AMD modules.
 They don't trivially have a solution.
 I think that having them default to default export works fine.
-Because they are eval'd with an outer wrapper an an inner function, you can add to the outer wrapper pretty easily.
+Because they are eval'd with an outer wrapper and an inner function, you can add to the outer wrapper pretty easily.

 DH: Thanks for bringing that up because it's easy to forget about other dynamic modules systems.

 YK: Yeah, we use AMD so... :)

-AWB: At a pure reflection level, you can imagine that the reflection API that when you instantiate a dynamic module, you are required to spciy what the export names are.
+AWB: At a pure reflection level, you can imagine that the reflection API that when you instantiate a dynamic module, you are required to specify what the export names are.

 DH: Ok, I think this is a good place to end this discussion.